ChaseSmith67/NES_Emulator/README.md

 able to run much smaller pieces of software designed to test the emulated hardware for bugs.
 I think I should be able to start pretty simply and only implement a handful of instructions to test the basic design of the emulated machine.
 Hopefully, any major flaws will become evident quickly...

+## Update #2

+I've decided to make a design change for the time being.
+To keep from having to refactor and redesign as many components of the NES as I get the CPU and instruction set working, I'm going to make a single file that contains the emulated CPU and the necessary functions to carry out all the instructions.
+The end result of this step should **hopefully** be what is essentially a 6502 emulator/assembler.
+Once that is working as intended, I may break that file into sensible components to use where necessary in the larger program.
+Still learning a lot about this neat microprocessor, and now I'm learning some more about the software development process as well.